P-Transformer: A Prompt-based Multimodal Transformer Architecture For Medical Tabular Data: Conclusion

-In this paper, we study the medical intervention estimation problem by modeling multi-modalities in EHRs from an NLP perspective and present a novel language-enhanced transformer-based framework.
-This framework includes a pre-trained sentence encoder and medical prompts to produce contextualized cell embeddings in a harmonized language latent space; in addition, it includes a cell transformer encoder to leverage information from different modalities to generate more informative patient embeddings for prediction.
-Experiments on two large-scale datasets validate the effectiveness of our proposed model and reveal several key findings.
+In this paper, we present a novel prompt-based tabular transformer framework, PTransformer, to model multimodalities in medical tabular data from an NLP perspective.
+PTransformer includes a tabular cell embedding generator, wherein a pre-trained sentence encoder and medical prompts collaborate to generate contextualized cell embeddings in a harmonized language space; It also incorporates a tabular transformer to generate informative patient embeddings for prediction.
+Experiments on two large medical datasets show that PTransformer consistently outperforms other SOTA baselines and highlight the benefits of prompt-based learning with transformer-based framework to address multimodality modeling in medical tabular data.
+In future work, we plan to explore soft prompts that can be optimized during training for specific tasks.

-Firstly, the predictive performance of our proposed framework may vary based on the choice of classification head.
-However, with the same classification head, our model consistently outperformed other deep learning baselines.
-Secondly, the experimental results provide strong evidence supporting the leveraging of natural language processing techniques ($e.g.$ pre-trained language encoder) to address multi-modality modeling in EHRs.
-Finally, our proposed framework has demonstrated high resilience to data corruption, indicating its strong feasibility in real clinical settings.

-However, there are several potential limitations in our current study.
-Firstly, the utilization of a pre-trained sentence encoder and transformer architecture in our proposed framework incurs high computational overheads.
-Additionally, the EHR data used in our study was collected only at a single time point prior to medical intervention, thereby failing to capture longitudinal patient information.
-Future work could explore the extension of our framework to other tasks such as disease prediction based on EHRs, while addressing these limitations.